segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/shopify-fueled/index.md

 Contact [Fueled](mailto:support@fueled.io) for more information on these composable integrations.

-## Additional Shopify App Source Integrations for Segment
+## Additional Shopify App source integrations for Segment

 Fueled offers Segment source integrations for a number of Shopify Marketplace apps.
 These integrations are available by contacting Fueled's customer support team at: [support@fueled.io](mailto:support@fueled.io).